rennpy/pyondocs/theme-doc/readme.md

 ### Some suggestions
 You should join the discord if you haven't already and ask in #theme-dev if you need help with anything.

 Making your first theme might be a little stressful; take some breaks.

+### Additional info

 There currently isnt a theme channel where you can publish anything you make, but once that is possible, reach out to cbani (me) on the discord to make your submission.
 Do it via dms!